Emmotes/ic_spoilers/docs/melf.md

     "id": 2704,
     "flavour_text": "",
     "description": {
         "desc": "Melf counts the most represented non-Support Role among the other Champions in the formation.
-Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that role and Melf gains the Role.
-If tied, all tied Roles count.", "post": {
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that role, stacking multiplicatively, and Melf gains the Role.
+If tied, all tied Roles count.", "_post": {
             "conditions": [
                 {
                     "condition": "not static_desc",